 In Haarlem, specifically, I was told to breathe and choose a school based on its proximity and its pedagogical approach as there are, and I quote, “no bad schools in Haarlem.”
 This gave me some solace but also cloaked me in further confusion: what the heck do the different approaches really mean?

-Hopefully, what I’ve learnt may help other fellow confused parents.
+Hopefully, what I’ve learnt may help fellow confused parents.

 Finding a primary school in the Netherlands: the lottery system

-Around 10 days later the parents can expect another letter from the municipality with confirmation of their enrolment, which is not always their first choice.
-This is especially the case in busy cities such as Amsterdam.
+Around 10 days later the parents can expect another letter from the municipality with confirmation of their enrolment, which is often their first choice, but not always.
 Schools give priority to children who live in close walking proximity or who have an older sibling already attending.
-This priority system does not include free schools (i.e. vrije/Steiner/Waldorf) nor Islamic religious schools.
+This priority system does not include free schools (i.e. vrije/Steiner/Waldorf) nor Islamic religion schools.

 When do children start school in the Netherlands?

 In the Netherlands, children start school the day after their fourth birthday, which is not compulsory but a cultural convention.
 Of course, if your child turns four during the summer holidays, they will start in the new school year.
 In preparation, these preschoolers attend school at least three or four days before their birthday, spread over a few weeks.
-This is referred to as wennen.
+This is referred to as wennen (settling in).

-Children must attend school, from the ages of 5 to 16 when they are “leerplichtig,” meaning “of school age”.
+Children must attend school, from the ages of 5 to 18 when they are “leerplichtig,” meaning, “of school age”.
+This can be reduced to 16 years old with a startkwalificatie (basic work qualifications).
 The Dutch education authorities take this seriously.
-I recently learned that a parent has the grace of five hours per week to keep their child home — without illness or permission — as long as they report their absence.
+I recently learned that a parent has the grace of five hours per week to keep their child (under the age of five) home — without illness or permission — as long as they report their absence.
 As a family, we make use of this loophole, as, after six, there is little chance of playing hooky!

 A break down of primary school years in the Netherlands

-Primary years are usually from a child’s fourth birthday up to their 12th or 13th birthday.
+Primary years are usually from a child’s fourth birthday up until they are 11 or 12.

 Generally, in the new school year after students turn six, most kleuters move onto Groep 3, which is a big adjustment.
 Formal schooling — learning how to read, write, and do arithmetics — starts.
 The middenbouw is the collective name for age groups six to ten (Groep 3 to 5) and the bovenbouw houses the big kids and tweens; ranging between ages 8 to 13 (Groep 6 to 8).